Eliza Filby: Media and public engagement

-Filby is the host of It’s All Relative, a YouTube series on money, wealth, privilege and class in modern society.
+Filby is a columnist for The Times as well as the host of It’s All Relative, a YouTube series on money, wealth, privilege and class in modern society.
 She also writes a weekly newsletter titled "#MajorRelate" which explores societal change through a generational lens.
 She has appeared as a commentator on Sky News speaking on current affairs, generational identity, and the future of work.

 Personal life

 Filby lives in Tooting, London.
 She is married to Christian May, Editor-in-Chief of City A.M., and they have two children.